vmmc2/Vulcan/README.md

 ### Web usage
 * You can use Vulcan online by the following link: https://vmmc2.github.io/vulcan
 * __This is the version 1.0 (not the final).__

+## Bugs and Errors
+* __If you find any bugs, errors or strange behavior, feel free to open an issue.
+The only thing that I ask is to provide a detailed explanation of the bug/error/strange behavior.
+If possible, provide a screenshot.__

 ## Screenshots
 ### Home Page